MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/samples.md

 # Samples of Power BI visuals

-You can download, use, and modify these custom visuals from GitHub.
+You can download, use, and modify these Power BI visuals from GitHub.
 These samples illustrate how to handle common situations when developing with Power BI.

 ## Slicers